Alliance française: Paris

 The Alliance française Paris Ile-de-France is a Higher Private Education Institute.
-It is an association from the law 1901.

-Located in the heart of the capital, the Alliance française Paris Île-de-France is a genuine international meeting point where more than 11,000 students from 160 different countries come every year to learn French.
-It is also the oldest one since the school offers courses in Paris since 1894.
+Located in the centre of the capital, the Alliance française Paris Île-de-France receives more than 11,000 students from 160 countries arrive every year.
+It is the oldest one since the school has offered courses in Paris since 1894.

 Until 2007, the year of creation of the Alliance française Foundation, the Alliance française Paris Île-de-France was called "the Paris Alliance française".

 It was divided into three branches: the International Relations (DRI), the School of Paris, and the Department of Human and Financial Resources (DRHF).
 In 2007, the DRI has become the Alliance française Foundation, while the School and the DRHF became the Alliance française Paris Île-de-France.

 Three conventions are now governing the relations between the Foundation and the Alliance française Paris Île-de-France: